Course Participants should select

 - Practice Sessions are highly recommended

 for first-time ICM virtual course attendees.
 Sessions are held on the second Monday of each month from 3:00 pm - 3:30 pm Eastern Time.
-Join at 3:00 to receive a
+Join at 3:00 to

-full orientation to the Zoom features used in ICM courses.
+receive a full orientation to the Zoom features used in ICM courses.
 Click here to join each session - no pre-registration required.

-Opportunity: Those from a Consortium state or Licensee Partner organization interested in becoming faculty for this course should contact their judicial educator to inquire
+Opportunity: Those from a Consortium state or Licensee Partner organization interested in becoming faculty for this course should contact their judicial educator to

-"Faculty Candidate National Program" registration option at checkout.
+the "Faculty Candidate National Program" registration option at checkout.

 Faculty candidates must complete the Adult Learning Theory virtual